-What’s worth noting is that Apple uses its aCEFind MyaCE network, which crowdsources anonymous data from aCEiPhoneaCE and iPad devices, in the area to pinpoint the location of an AirTag, the report said.
+What’s worth noting is that Apple uses its aCEFind MyaCE network, which crowdsources anonymous data from aCEiPhoneaCE and iPad devices in the area to pinpoint the location of an airbag; the report said.

 Kirk built a custom script on his Mac which took a screenshot of the aCEFind MyaCE app every two minutes as a way to log the movement of his AirTag.

-Apple has a series of built-in parameters that are meant to prevent AirTags from being used for unwanted tracking, the report said.
+The report said that Apple has a series of built-in parameters that prevent AirTags from being used for unwanted tracking.